Sparse Gaussian Process Potentials: Application to Lithium Diffusivity in Superionic Conducting Solid Electrolytes: Conclusion

-In conclusion, we used the SGPR formalism for generating accurate, stable, and scalable potentials which, in the cases of \ch{Li7P3S11}, described the short-ranged \ch{Li} diffusivity and melting/crystallization (from glass phase) temperatures, consistent with experiment.
-An unchartered infelicitous crystal structure is found for this material which is nearly iso-energetic to the known crystal structure but has a much lower \ch{Li} diffusivity.
+In conclusion, we used the SGPR formalism for generating accurate, stable, and scalable interatomic potentials which, in the cases of \ch{Li7P3S11}, described the \ch{Li} diffusivity and melting/crystallization (from glass phase) temperatures, consistent with experiment.
+An unchartered crystal structure is found for this material which is nearly iso-energetic to the known crystal structure but has a much lower \ch{Li} diffusivity.
 This phase should be avoided for better \ch{Li} conductivity.
-Dozens of other ternary solid electrolytes are also modeled (see \cite{prl_sm}).
-We showed that local expert models can be merged for generating global/universal models.
-This is a promising strategy for combining ML potentials trained for different materials for describing more complex systems because chemical complexity at larger scales often arises from combinations of a finite set of local patterns.
+The SGPR algorithm is obtained by low-rank approximation of the covariance matrix in exact GPR and offers a much better scalability.
+The computational cost of SGPR scales roughly similar to the Bayesian linear regression methods.
+We also showed that converting BLR to SGPR is straightforward and can be beneficial specially for acrive/on-the-fly machine learning of interatomic potentials.

-This work was supported by KISTI (KSC-2018-CHA-0057, KSC-2019-CRE-0253).
+This work was supported by NRF (National Honor Scientist Program: 2010-0020414), UNIST (A.I.
+Incubation Project Fund: 1.210091.01), and KISTI (KSSC-2018-CHA-0057, KSC-2019-CRE-0253, KSC-2020-CRE-0146).